We are an independent 501(c)3 not-for-profit corporation. All donations are fully tax-deductible.

 When artists, writers, musicians, and thespians join together in a creative activity, the communal association alone has healing power.
 Fundamentally it helps people overcome rejection and isolation.
 This reaches far beyond the walls of the studio, or the set of a play; it results in long-lasting friendships and collaborative relationships.
 Moreover, this relationship morphs into a role in the community.
 The public appreciates the work of the artist or writer, musician or actor, they in turn develop pride, esteem, and identity.
 Over the years, we've received accolades from parents, siblings, spouses, friends, and the other artists about how important Awakenings has been for their community.

 The Development of Competence

-As a natural outcome, The Awakenings Project boosts artistic skills and rewards expertise.
-Artists learn to exhibit their work competently, writers learn to submit their work professionally; editors and production staff learn to publish a journal, The Awakenings Review; musicians learn to write songs and record music; playwrights learn to organize readings.
-Also, participants learn financial management, conducting a meeting, and planning and completing government reporting.
+As a natural outcome, The Awakenings Project enhances artistic skills and rewards expertise.
+Artists learn to exhibit their work competently, writers learn to submit their work professionally, editors and production staff learn to publish a journal, musicians learn to write songs and record music, and playwrights learn to organize readings.
+Additionally, participants learn financial management, how to conduct a meeting, and how to plan for and complete government reporting.

 The Discovery of Confidence

-People with mental illnesses experience stigma and discrimination by a society that views mental ill health differenty than physical ill health.
+People with mental illnesses experience stigma and discrimination by a society that defines mental illnesses differently from physical illnesses.
 Caricatures of people with mental illnesses are biased toward bizarre or violent behavior.
-Acceptance can be advanced through projects like Awakenings, which in turn promotes confidence.
-Our exhibits, writings, performances, and community activities say that we are capable and want to contribute positively to society.
-Researchers agree that empowering our lives is essential to overcoming stigma and achieving our potential.
-Art is one mechanism to facilitate this.
-Seeing the personal growth in social skills, confidence, and self-esteem in Awakenings' participants is remarkable.
+Acceptance of people with mental illnesses can be advanced through projects like Awakenings.
+This, in turn, promotes self-confidence.
+Our exhibits, writings, performances, and community activities proclaim that we are capable and want to contribute positively to society.
+Researchers agree that empowerment is essential to overcoming stigma and achieving our potential.
+Seeing the development of social skills, confidence, and self-esteem in Awakenings' participants is remarkable.